Luke Bateman: Early career

 From 2013 to 2015, Bateman played for the Canberra Raiders' NYC team, captaining the side in 2014 and 2015.
 On 20 April 2013, Bateman played for the Queensland under-20s team against the New South Wales under-20s team, playing off the interchange bench in the 36-12 loss at Penrith Stadium.
 In February 2014, Bateman was selected in the Canberra Raiders 2014 Auckland Nines squad.
 On 3 May 2014, Bateman again played for the Queensland under-20s team against the New South Wales under-20s team, starting at lock and scoring a try in the 30-8 loss at Penrith Stadium.
-During the match, Bateman was sledged by halfback Mitchell Moses, calling him a ‘’fucking gay cunt’’ heard by the live tv audience and Moses was later slapped with a 2-match suspension for his derogatory comments.
+During the match, Bateman was sledged by halfback Mitchell Moses, calling him a ‘’fucking gay cunt’’ heard by the live TV audience and Moses was later slapped with a 2-match suspension for his derogatory comments.
 On 26 September 2014, Bateman extended his contract with the Raiders from the end of 2015 to the end of 2016.

 2015

 In January 2015, Bateman was selected in the Raiders 2015 Auckland Nines squad.
 In Round 1 of the 2015 NRL season, Bateman made his NRL debut for the Canberra Raiders against the Cronulla-Sutherland Sharks, playing off the interchange bench in the 24-20 win at Shark Park.
-On 8 July 2015, Bateman played for the Queensland under-20s team against the New South Wales under-20s team for the third year in a row, playing off the interchange bench and scoring a try in the 32-16 loss at Suncorp Stadium.
+On 8 July 2015, Bateman played for the Queensland under-20s team against the New South Wales under-20s team for the third year in a row, playing in the starting team and scoring a try in the 32-16 loss at Suncorp Stadium.
 Bateman finished his debut year in the NRL with him playing in 6 matches for the Raiders in the 2015 NRL season.